3vilb0ny/dbf_reader/README.md

-This is a package to read DBF files (dBase) and retrieves data into memory lists.
+This is a package to read DBF files (dBase) and retrieves data into memory lists or streams.

 ## Features